Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 ### Architecture

-Overall implementation of the solution is a serverless based architecture responsible for building the digital representation of a manufacturing factory in digital twins and updating the machines telemetry data near real-time for analysis; corresponding to the model transformation and streaming data flows respectively.
+Overall implementation of the solution is a serverless architecture responsible for building the digital representation of a manufacturing factory in digital twins and updating the machines' telemetry data near real-time for analysis; corresponding to the model transformation and streaming data flows respectively.

 Both of these flows will be initiated through events in **Azure Event Hub**.
 Once initiated, each flow executes two sequential **Azure Functions**, one for AAS conversion and another for ADT conversion; which we'll cover later in this post.

-The model transformation functions depends on **Azure Blob Storage** as part of their workflows, whereas both flows relies heavily on **Azure Digital Twins** during ADT conversion. **Azure Data Explorer** (ADX) is also part of the solution during streaming data flow.
+The model transformation functions depends on **Azure Blob Storage** as part of their workflows. **Azure Data Explorer** (ADX) is part of the solution of the streaming data flow to record the updates to the twins.

-A detailed architectural diagram that illustrates the individual components can be found [in the sample project documentation](./architecture.md)
+A detailed explanation of the architecture and the reasoning behind the choice of resources used can be found [in the sample project documentation](./architecture.md)

 ### Factory Inputs